sahanmaiti/DevSignal/README.md

 It required designing a multi-stage data pipeline under real constraints — limited API quota, changing platform structures, unreliable data quality.
 Making genuine product decisions: which API to call when, how to spend 25 free Hunter.io searches a month, how to handle failures at every stage without crashing the system.
 Writing LLM prompts that produce consistent structured output reliably, not just in demos.
 Responding to a live GitHub secret scanning alert and purging credentials from git history correctly.

+Then building a native iOS app on top of it — as someone who had never written Swift before — learning the language by building a real product, debugging real concurrency issues, shipping real fixes for real SwiftUI edge cases (nested ScrollView gesture conflicts, Keychain threading, GeometryReader layout passes).

 These are engineering problems that appear in production.
-The result is a running, autonomous system that solves a genuine personal problem, costs nothing to operate, and now monitors a significantly broader global market of iOS internship opportunities that would not have been found manually.
+The result is a running, autonomous system that solves a genuine personal problem, costs nothing to operate, has a native mobile interface, and monitors a global market of iOS internship opportunities that would not have been found manually.

 ---